 Visiting Birmingham Museum and Art Gallery

 Birmingham Museum and Art Gallery houses some of the most superb collections of fine and decorative art, historical artefacts and archaeological treasures in the country.
-We have a wide variety of facilitated art and history sessions available for schools, delivered by our experienced Learning Officers and developed to support the curriculum.
-The Education team also offer pre-visits, teacher previews and self-guided visits.
-We also have a dedicated Learning Zone which is available for use by schools only, offering lunchtime facilities, and is free of charge.
+We have a variety of facilitated art, history, and on-gallery sessions available for schools, delivered by our experienced Learning & Engagement Officers and developed to support the curriculum.

 Birmingham Museum & Art Gallery